qwertyuu/unity-ci-example/README.md

 1. Copy desired CI file
 2. Update the Unity version according to your project version in the CI file.
 All versions are available at [gableroux/unity3d docker image](https://hub.docker.com/r/gableroux/unity3d/)
-3. Copy build script (make sure you use the same path as original project, it must be in an `Editor` folder)
-4. Follow How to activate instructions
+3. Follow How to activate instructions
-5. Configure your CI
+4. Configure your CI

 ## Points of interest